nus-cs2103-AY1920S1/duke/docs/README.md

 # User Guide

 Welcome to Doke's User Guide.
-You'll find everything you need to know here.
+You'll find everything you need to know about Doke here.

 ## What is Doke?